 Superintendent Ray's latest weekly update video.

-and community members and provide important information about how we're progressing in our plans to reopen schools this fall.
-More than 50,000 people tuned
+and provide important information about how we're progressing in our plans to reopen schools this fall.
+More than 50,000 people tuned into our listening

 Dr. Ray's latest weekly update video.

-as nearly 12,000 parents completed the School Re-Entry Survey.
-As we prepare to broadcast multiple re-entry listening sessions in the week ahead, we'll be
+parents completed the School Re-Entry Survey.
+As we prepare to broadcast multiple re-entry listening sessions in the week ahead, we'll be looking to hear

 and our Summer Virtual Parent Institute in